The foundations: teaching a trick with rewards

 - Check that he responds to the word alone, hands still, and not just to the gesture.

-Which tricks make a good start
+Which tricks to start with

-To supervise or save for later
+To supervise or to save for later

-The mistakes that sabotage a trick
+The mistakes that wreck a trick

 Do you need a hand?